 Not my happiest poem, but real.
 And just getting the words out was not only healing in my life personally, but also in my writing world.
 I took those emotions and finished some valuable character revisions I had been working on.
 Voila!
 Write down your feelings… your memories, your aspirations, your realities.
 They all count for something at some time, for some reason or another.
 Ironically, the holidays create a remarkable time for drudging up feelings of all kinds.
 So, take advantage.

-Here is a poem from this year—a little raw, so you may need to check back later for revisions.
-But, my heart’s been full.
+Here is a poem from this year— My heart’s been full.

 By Celaine Charles